arthurlockman/CS2303-Homework-5/README.txt

     make clean

 ##Programs
-This assignment contains 3 programs.
-Stacktest, queuetest, and nodetest.
+This assignment contains 4 programs.
+Stacktest, queuetest, randomnodetest, and nodetest.
 These are detailed below.

 ###stacktest
 Stacktest demonstrates the performance of the stack system that was given to us as part of the homework assignment.
 It verifies that the push and pop order is correct and that the stack correctly handles overflow and underflow.
 Running this program produces output similar to what is shown below.